What Does it Cost to Provide You Energy?

 How does the Minimum Bill affect Net Energy Metering customers?

-For Net Energy Metering (NEM) customers, the monthly bill consists of two key parts.
-The first is the Minimum Bill charge of $10 or $5 for CARE customers which is paid each month, and covers a portion of the fixed costs of serving electric customers.
+The first is the Minimum Bill charge of $10.12 for Non-CARE customers and $5.06 for CARE customers which is paid each month, and covers a portion of the fixed costs of serving electric customers.
 The second is your “Monthly NEM Charges” which shows the sum of the net charges (on energy used from the grid) and credits (produced by the solar exporting to the grid) that have been accrued in that month.
 Every 12 months, at your solar interconnection anniversary, you receive a "True-up" bill, which reconciles all of the NEM charges and/credits accrued monthly throughout the year.
 The summary of year-to-date NEM Charges on your monthly bill (labeled “YTD Estimated NEM Charges at True Up”) shows a year-to-date snapshot of all your energy charges and credits accrued monthly to help track what you may owe at True Up.
 If you used more energy than you created over the course of the year, you'll owe a balance to PG&E.

 At the same time, the total Minimum Bill charges paid over the course of the year will be credited back if you owe a balance at the True-up since the minimum bill charges paid over the course of the year also serve as prepayment of charges owed at True-up.
 As an example, assume the sum of the NEM charges and credits accumulated after 12 months is $390.74, and the corresponding 12-month cumulative Minimum Delivery Charge is $118.96.
 The True-up amount is $390.74 but the amount owed (before taxes) is only $271.78 as the customers has already paid the $118.96 Minimum Delivery Charge over the 12 months.

 When will the Energy Charge be required on my net energy metering energy statement?